 Tracking your food is an incredibly useful tool to help you lose weight without feeling like you’re on a diet.
 Finding calories for fat loss can feel really overwhelming to – but not for long.

-In this article (or podcast, if you prefer to listen), I’m going to teach you the difference between calories and macros, and help you calculate your own fat loss targets.
+Keep reading to learn more about the difference between calories and macros.
+I’ll also help you learn how to calculate your own fat loss targets.

 Why Track Calories & Macros?

 Tracking our food intake is one of the best tools we have to collect data about our current nutrition habits and what needs to change to reach our weight loss goals.

 Not only will tracking help you see better and more consistent results, it will also help you overcome black-and-white thinking about food (being either “good” or “bad”), enjoy the foods you’re eating more since nothing is off-limits, and it will teach you invaluable lessons that will help you be successful long-term, even without tracking.